everchathq/everchathq/README.md

 ### Employees

-We're not currently hiring, but check out this section from time to time to stay up to date. 🕑
+We're not currently hiring, but check out this section from time to time to stay up to date.

 <br/>

 ### Contributors

-We're looking for any form of help from the open-source community here on GitHub or elsewhere.
-Please reach out via erik@everch.at in case of any questions. 📬
+We're looking for any form of help from the open-source community here on GitHub or anywhere else.
+Please reach out via email erik@everch.at in case of any questions.

 <br/><br/>